 As mentioned in the discussion above, there is considerable interest in utilizing locations within communities that are zoned industrial or were previously used for industrial activities.
-Earlier in this document, there was a discussion around brownfields development.
-Currently there are no exemptions that can be used for facilities that are developed on "brownfields", which are properties that were once used for industrial purposes but are now unused.
+Earlier in this handbook, there was a discussion about brownfields development.
+Currently, there are no exemptions that can be used for facilities that are developed on "brownfields," which are properties that were once used for industrial purposes but are now unused.

-If CEQA is to be amended (or a regulation is added) to allow for CEQA streamlining for the reuse of such property, the operative language would likely need to include a caveat that the use of the streamlining tool is limited to projects that do not exacerbate any impacts that were associated with the previous use, and legal issues around the applicability of various baseline conditions would need to be conducted.
-Additionally, it should be noted that this would likely need to be done at the legislative level, rather than through regulation.
+If CEQA is to be amended (or a new regulation is to be added) to allow for CEQA streamlining for the reuse of such property, the operative language would likely need to include a caveat that the use of the streamlining tool is limited to projects that do not exacerbate any impacts associated with the previous use; and legal issues regarding the appropriate baseline condition to be used as the basis for impact analysis might have to be addressed.
+To the extent that any proposal plows new ground not already reflected in existing law, a new statute, rather than a new CEQA Guideline section, would be needed.